 Kenny starts to take on responsibility in the kitchen.

 The film’s main attribute is the constant youthful humor – either played out through the absurdity or the irony of the scenes.
 Angry dialogue between Swell and her burnout brother Kenny (Keith Coogan) are portrayed in an obvious “you don’t appreciate me” argument of a married couple, and the body of the deceased babysitter is simply left on the stoop of a morgue, adding to the unrealistic playfulness of the film.
 Camera movements intensify the humor and add an integral layer of storytelling.
 From close-ups of molded bread, to fast cuts in chaotic scenes, the viewing experience is very much enhanced through film direction.
 Don’t Tell Mom the Babysitter’s Dead is the perfect film for a laidback night, especially if you can’t decide between a comedy and a drama.
 The film melds both with a story that audiences of all ages can enjoy.

 Sue Ellen and Kenny come to the rescue after their younger brother Walter falls off the roof.

 Kenny gets ready to mow the lawn.

 Two of the main characters in this film wear high top chucks.
-Keith Cogan in his role of the slacker oldest brother Kenny wears black high tops while Sue Ellen’s heartthrob Bryan, played by Josh Charles, wears optical white high tops.
-The best chuck scenes for Cogan occur when he begins to take responsibility at home and starts to clean up the house and property.
+Keith Coogan in his role of the slacker oldest brother Kenny wears black high tops while Sue Ellen’s heartthrob Bryan, played by Josh Charles, wears optical white high tops.
+The best chuck scenes for Coogan occur when he begins to take responsibility at home and starts to clean up the house and property.
 The best scene for Josh Charles, who has appeared in multiple films wearing chucks, is at the Clown Dog chicken restaurant.
 He helps Sue Ellen clean up a mess she makes at the fast food place where she has a job for a frustrating day and the two become attracted to each other.

 Bryan helps Sue Ellen clean up a mess.